CodeThisToday/nodejsLambda/README.md

 ```
 $ serverless deploy
 ```
-once deployed your lambda functions will show up in the AWS lambdas dashboard you can select and test a lambda directly on there too.
+Once deployed your lambda functions will show up in the AWS lambdas dashboard.
+You can select and unit test a lambda function directly from the AWS dashboard too.
+You can view the DynamoDB table in your AWS DynamoDB dashboard.
+You can view the Cloudformation stack, resources and corresponding logs.

 #### To test the lambda function locally.
 Here "sampleevent.json" is a a sample event input to the "run" lambda function